Step-by-step tutorial to make your own Ballard-style tufted French mattress cushion in just a few hours using basic material and sewing skills.

 As you can see, you don't need to worry about imperfections in your hand sewing - crooked stitches, different lengths, and such - it's just part of the charm of this type of cushion - ha, at least that's what I'm telling myself!

 18. Starting from the bottom of the cushion, insert your needle at your mark and, squeezing the cushion as much as possible, bring the needle through the foam, batting and fabric to your mark on the top, leaving a long tail of thread on the bottom.
-Re-insert the needle close to where it came up through the top (optional: you can use a small button here to create a button-style tufting) and go back through the foam, batting and fabric, squeezing again as you go, and pull the needle out close to where the starting thread is.
-Tie the thread ends together semi-tightly (not too tight as to tear the fabric over time, but not too lose or the tufting won’t be distinct) and clip the thread, leaving about 1/4-inch ends that will be visible on the bottom of the cushion.
+Re-insert the needle close to where it came up through the top (optional: you can use a small fabric-coverd button here to create a button-style tufting) and go back through the foam, batting and fabric, squeezing again as you go, and pull the needle out close to where the starting thread is.
+Tie the thread ends together semi-tightly (not too tight as to tear the fabric over time, but not too lose or the tufting won't be distinct) and clip the thread, leaving about 1/4-inch ends that will be visible on the bottom of the cushion.
+(Using small scissors like shown is the easiest when working on projects like this.)

 - Using a leather thimble on my thumb allowed me to be able to push the end of the needle hard while pulling from the other side.